 Director of The Importance of Being Earnest

 Ms. Podewell originally hails from New Orleans and has directed and acted in theatres throughout Austin, Chicago, and New York.
-She currently teaches in the Theatre Department at Tulane University and is the Literary Manager at Southern Rep Theatre.
+She recently performed as Quince in the Festival’s production of A Midsummer Night’s Dream and directed the 2014 All Things Shakespeare Program.
+She currently teaches in Tulane’s Department of Theatre & Dance, and is the Literary Manager at Southern Rep Theatre.
 She is also a proud founding member of the children’s theatre The Patchwork Players.

-Mr. Tullos is in his fourth year with the Festival and is also an Adjunct Faculty member at Tulane.
+Mr. Tullos is in his fifth year with the Festival and is also an Adjunct Faculty member at Tulane.
 In 2012 he revived the Festival’s Shakespeare on the Road program: An intensive class for Tulane students that culminates in a touring show about Shakespeare’s life and work.
 In 2014 he directed the Festival’s interdisciplinary shows, in collaboration with Compleat Stage, entitled The Luna Series.
-As an actor he has been a company member at Virginia Stage Company, The Colorado Shakespeare Festival, The American Shakespeare Center, and Swine Palace.
-In 2009 he had the honor of being one of the first actors to perform live for then newly inaugurated President Obama at the reopening of Ford’s Theatre in Washington, DC.
+As an actor and director he has worked with companies including Virginia Stage Company, The Colorado Shakespeare Festival, The American Shakespeare Center, SITI Company, Compleat Stage and Swine Palace.
+He also had the pleasure of performing at the reopening of Ford’s Theatre in Washington, DC.
 He holds an MFA in Acting from LSU and is a member of Actors’ Equity Association and SAG-AFTRA.
-Chaney is also a guest instructor at the New Orleans Center for Creative Arts, coaching students on Shakespeare and stage speech.
+Chaney is also a guest instructor at the New Orleans Center for Creative Arts.

 *Denotes members of Actors’ Equity Association, the union of professional stage actors and stage managers.